Melinda Ledbetter

-Melinda Kae Wilson (née Ledbetter, born October 3, 1946) is an American talent manager who is the second wife and longtime manager of Brian Wilson of the Beach Boys.
-She was formerly a model and car saleswoman.
-Ledbetter is credited with helping to initiate Wilson's court-ordered separation from his former psychologist, Eugene Landy, and leading Wilson to proper medical care.
+Melinda Kae Ledbetter (October 3, 1946 – January 30, 2024) was an American talent manager who was the second wife and longtime manager of Brian Wilson of the Beach Boys.
+Before her marriage, she worked as a model and car saleswoman.
+Ledbetter was credited with helping to initiate Wilson's court-ordered separation from his former psychologist, Eugene Landy, and leading Wilson to proper medical care.
 Her account of her early relationship with Wilson was dramatized for the 2014 biopic Love & Mercy, in which Ledbetter is portrayed by Elizabeth Banks.

 Background

-Melinda Kae Ledbetter was born on October 3, 1946 in Pueblo, Colorado to Rosemary and Leonard Ledbetter, an Air Force pilot who had been stationed there.
-Melinda grew up in Whittier, California and is of German and Irish descent.
+Ledbetter was born in Pueblo, Colorado, on October 3, 1946, to Rosemary and Leonard Ledbetter, an Air Force pilot who had been stationed there.
+Melinda grew up in Whittier, California, and was of German and Irish descent.
 She had a 16-year career as a commercial model for designers including Bob Mackie and Anne Klein, after which she became a sales representative for a Cadillac dealership in Los Angeles.

 In 1986, while working at the car dealership, Ledbetter met Brian Wilson.
 At the time, Wilson had been a patient under Eugene Landy's 24-hour therapy program.
 Six months after meeting Wilson, she had reported Landy to the state's attorney general for ethical violations, but they informed her that nothing could be done without the cooperation of Wilson's family.
 According to Ledbetter, Landy ordered Wilson to sever ties with her in 1989, "when we [Brian and I] started to get serious".